Krazete/ailog/SUPPLEMENTARY.md

 ## Absence

-In the three months following AI Party 2019, AI-chan's uploads seemed to be from a backlog of videos recorded before the event.
+In the three months following AI Party 2019, AI-chan's uploads seemed to come from a backlog of videos recorded before the event.
 For example:

 * Love-chan and AI-pii sometimes used the newer 3D model (apparent from the updated shoulders and bangs); AI-chan always used the old 3D model.
 * A snapshot of her [face filter video in September](https://youtu.be/Qbu3GhkT7Cc) was posted [on Twitter back in June](https://twitter.com/aichan_nel/status/1140843072797851648).